Boonstra/Slideshow/readme.txt

 = How do I add image slides? =

 Click the 'Image slide' button in the 'Slides List' of the slideshow.
-A screen will pop up where you'll be able to search though all images that have already been uploaded to your WordPress website.
-If you want to add new images to the slideshow, or you do not have any images yet, you'll have to upload them to the WordPress media page first.
+The WordPress media uploader will pop up, in which you'll be able to search all images that have already been uploaded to your WordPress website.
+If you'd like to add new images to the slideshow, you'll be able to upload them right away from the media uploader.
+(Provided you're running a WordPress installation of version 3.5 or later)

 = How do I change a slideshow's settings? =

-Just like the posts and pages you're already familiar with, slideshows can be edited.
-Go to the 'Slideshows' tab in your WordPress admin, and you'll see a list of slideshows.
+Just like WordPress' posts and pages you're already familiar with, slideshows can be edited.
+Go to the 'Slideshows' tab in your WordPress admin panel, and you'll see a list of slideshows.
 If you have not created a slideshow yet, you can do so by clicking 'Add new' on that same page.
-If there are slideshows in the list, click on the title of the slideshow you want to change the settings of.
+If there are slideshows in the list, click the title of the slideshow of which you'd like to change the settings.
 On the slideshow's edit page you'll be able to find a box titled 'Slideshow Settings', in this box you can change the slideshow's settings.

-If you're creating multiple slideshows that should have the same settings, but their settings need to be different from the default settings, you can change the default settings by going to the 'General Settings' page and clicking on the 'Default Slideshow Settings' tab.
+If you're creating multiple slideshows which should have the same settings, but you'd like the settings to be different from the default ones, you can change the default settings by going to the 'General Settings' page and clicking on the 'Default Slideshow Settings' tab.
 Newly created slideshows will start off with the settings you set there.

 = How do I customize the slideshow's style? =